 You can then select the Documents tab and click on the blue “View Documents (beta version)” button.
 Select the “Developer’s Application” section and use the Filter to choose a document based on its subject or name.
 This screenshot has orange arrows to show the relevant controls:

-This plan would have massive impacts on the local environment all around the airport.
-Please alert your friends and neighbours: quality of life in this area would change forever if the plan goes ahead.
-A much larger Luton Airport, flying over the towns and villages of Hertfordshire, Bedfordshire and Buckinghamshire, adding carbon emissions at a time of Climate Crisis, choking local roads and exporting more money overseas on cheap flights is not sustainable.
-Instead, Luton Borough Council – which ultimately owns the Airport – should heed its own Climate Emergency declaration and plan for a better airport and not a bigger one.
+This plan will have massive impacts on the local environment all around the airport.
+Please urge your MPs to continue to oppose it: worsening climate change makes no economic sense.
+A larger Luton Airport, flying over the towns and villages of Hertfordshire, Bedfordshire and Buckinghamshire, adding carbon emissions at a time of Climate Crisis, jamming local roads and exporting money overseas on cheap flights is unsustainable.
+Luton Borough Council – which owns the Airport – should heed its own Climate Emergency declaration and deliver a better airport, not a bigger one.

 To join LADACAN, please visit our About Us page.